1-1/4 lb 15-20 count/size shrimp (peeled and deveined - save shells and heads if you plan to make shrimp stock for cooking pasta - see link below)

-Put the oil and butter in a wok and heat until almost sizzling (but don't let the butter brown).
+Put the oil and butter in a wok (or just use oil if you prefer) and heat until almost sizzling (but don't let the butter brown).
 Pour most of the teriyaki out but try to hang on to the ginger.
 Dump the shrimp, ginger, and remaining teriyaki sauce from the bag into the wok and stir/cook for about 3 minutes until the shrimp are opaque white.
+Add a shake or two of cayenne pepper for a little more zing if desired.
 Remove from the heat.
 (I never cook a shrimp longer than 3 minutes on the stove - a bit longer when grilling the great big ones)

 Drain the pasta and add a dab of butter if you like to keep it from sticking together, but work fast.